• Skip to primary navigation

 A bowl of olive oil and mustard dressing with a small wooden spoon.

-Three: Put the rest of the ingredients in a bowl.
+Three: Put the rest of the ingredients into a bowl.

 A mixing bowl containing chickpeas, chopped peppers, sun dried tomatoes and sweetcorn.